KhuramAli/JAM-Benchmark/README.md

+JAM Benchmark

+This benchmark is an effort to compare lock-synchronized and lock-free softwares.
+It has simple enough examples using plain C11 and C++17 as well as used some availble lock-free data structure libraries, like Boost and embb. https://github.com/siemens/embb
+It also includes an attempt to migrate a program from SPLASH-2 Benchmark to lock-free.

+The name of the Benchmark reflects the three members for the effort and motivation.
+Motivation and idea:
+Jasmin Jahić
+jasmin.jahic@iese.fraunhofer.com
+Fraunhofer IESE
+Kaiserslautern, Germany

+Development:
+Khuram Ali
+khuram.ali@aim.com

+Testing:
+Milad Chatrangoon
+chatrang@rhrk.uni-kl.de
+Technical University of Kaiserslautern
+Kaiserslautern, Germany

 Please run shell script ./buildall.sh to build all examples with all their dependencies.
 It will also install boost and embb libraries.
 You can run make and make clean in the root directory also.